Narwhalsss360/Narwhalsss360/README.md

   great source of easy inspiration for programming, I at a mediocre pace started learning OOP.
 The concept was very natural to me and then, I began programming for computers and I learned a lot by writing [Nars-Libraries](https://github.com/Narwhalsss360/Nars-Libraries), [NALibs](https://github.com/Narwhalsss360/NALibs) and other major pieces of code.
+See my latest resume [here](RESUME.md).

 -------------------